COVID-19: Important information for visitors to Forensicare.

 Hope Inside is a voluntary, brief psychosocial program that supports people in prison after a suicidal crisis, who otherwise would not be eligible for forensic mental health services.

 People who have attempted suicide or experienced a suicidal crisis often experience severe distress in the days and weeks immediately after the attempt and are at high risk of attempting again.
-As part of Hope Inside, clients will be supported for an initial six-week period, with face-to-face contact made within two business days of receiving the referral.
+As part of Hope Inside, clients will be supported for an initial six-week period (up to a maximum of 12 weeks), with face-to-face contact made within two business days of receiving the referral.

 Hope Inside aims to assist clients to increase their awareness of the drivers of their suicidal crisis and to address these using a recovery-oriented and strengths-based approach.
 Clients are supported to consider what a meaningful future would look like for them and to problem solve ways this can be achieved in their current environment.
 Psychosocial interventions to bolster resilience, strengthen protective factors, and reduce distress, are tailored according to the needs of the client.
 Coordination and linkage to existing prison-based services and/or community services (if due for release), is a key part of the service, to ensure longer-term wrap around support for Hope Inside clients after discharge.